Sodment/AiSD_algorithm_data_structures/README.md

 # AiSD
-Homework for Algorithms and Data Structure
+Couple algorithms made during Algorithms and Data Structures course at Poznan University of Technology